 After a mission goes wrong and three cores of plutonium go missing, and Ethan and his team scramble to try and recover them.

-Ethan Hunt (Tom Cruise, Born on the Fourth of July) is back for round six in what is perhaps his most frenetic adventure yet.
+Ethan Hunt (Tom Cruise, “Eyes Wide Shut”) is back for round six in what is perhaps his most frenetic adventure yet.
 Gun fights, motorcycle chases, plutonium, oh my!
 This film is a fuse that ignites with a flash and the beginning and races towards its explosive ending without ever stopping to catch its breath.
 This entry takes elements of almost all of the previous installments and seamlessly weaves various plot points into this movie, providing closure and answers to some storylines, while opening up new possibilities for further (probable) sequels.
-The stakes are higher; Solomon Lane (Sean Harris, Macbeth (2015)) feels like a real bad guy in this movie; characters we love return; there’s humor, action, and loads of excitement.
+The stakes are higher; Solomon Lane (Sean Harris, “Macbeth” (2015)) actually feels like a real bad guy in this movie; characters we love return; there’s humor, action, and loads of excitement.
 What’s not to love?